wuxc/pywin32doc/md/PyIShellBrowser.md

 ## PyIShellBrowser Object

-Exposed by Windows Explorer and the Open File common dialog box to provide services for namespace extensions.
+Exposed by Windows Explorer and the Open File common dialog box to provide services for namespace extensions\.

 #### Methods